52 Pick-Up: Plot

 Harry Mitchell is a successful construction magnate living in Los Angeles, whose wife Barbara is running for city council.
-One day, Harry is confronted by three hooded blackmailers who demand $105,000 per year for a videotape of him and his mistress, a young stripper named Cini.
+One day, Harry is confronted by three hooded blackmailers who demand $105,000 per year for a videotape of him and his mistress, a young nude model named Cini.
 Because of his wife's political aspirations, he cannot go to the police; however, guilt eventually drives him to confess, and she kicks him out of their bedroom.

 Harry initially refuses to cave to the blackmailers' demands.
-The lead blackmailer breaks into Harry's house, stealing his gun and some of his clothing.
+Alan Raimy, the lead blackmailer, breaks into Harry's house, stealing his handgun and some of his clothing.
 Later, the trio kidnap Harry and force him to watch a video of Cini being murdered with his stolen gun.
 They demand $105,000 a year for the rest of Harry's life in exchange for their silence.
 Harry, however, vows to get revenge.

-Using deduction and his business contacts, Harry tracks down and confronts Alan Raimy, the leader of the blackmailers and an amateur adult filmmaker.
+Using deduction and his business contacts, Harry tracks down and confronts Raimy, having learned he is the leader of the blackmailers and an amateur adult filmmaker.
 Knowing he has a background in accounting, Harry shows Raimy his financial records, which indicate that the majority of his wealth is illiquid, making him unable to afford the ransom.
 Harry offers Raimy $52,000 in cash as an initial payment instead, which Raimy accepts.